i11g/Single-Page-Application/README.md

 * [License](#license)

 ## General Information
-The project contains all the matrials for the construction of Single Page Application
+The project contains Single Page Application developed using ...

 ## Technologies Used
 - HTML 5, CSS and Java Script